 Because the way you maintain and store your skis during the off-season has a big impact on the maintenance of their gliding performance and their lifespan.
 How can you prevent this worst-case scenario?
 We asked Gallium, a manufacturer specializing in wax and tuning gear, to teach us about off-season care and proper storage methods.

-Our guide was Tanaka Satoshi, a gallium engineer and specialist with 20 years of experience
+The person who taught me was Satoshi Tanaka from Gallium, a specialist with 20 years of experience in this field

 "After the season, boards have been used on a variety of slopes and snow types, so both the base and edges are completely worn.
 In particular, the granular snow in early spring has black dirt particles floating on the surface.
 By skiing on dirt, that dirt accumulates on the base.
 Even if you only ski on powder snow in the peak season, the snow that looks clean in January or February is actually dirty.
 If left unattended, the dirt will oxidize and gradually deteriorate the base